cacttus/Loft/notes.md

+﻿TODO: multiple index buffers (with prim type) per mesh.
+/WE are currently rendering 2 meshes opaque and transparent

-﻿Async gen -- this is getting annoying text on screen (debug)
+Async gen -- this is getting annoying text on screen (debug)

 More things --